r2ctx/T2-PalmReject/README.md

 - Input stack: evdev, uinput, and libinput
 - Service manager: systemd

-I image it would work on other 13in macbooks running t2linux,

 ## Safety warning

 PalmReject exclusively grabs the real trackpad while it is running.
 If the